-The minimize all windows keyboard shortcut, which I like to call it the desktop drill.
+They minimize all windows keyboard shortcuts, which I like to call the desktop drill.
 If you’re like most people, I know you probably use your desktop as an open placeholder for your hot folders or the files you’re working on, which can be problematic finding those files when you have a bunch of different windows. opened like this, so this is where the Windows D desktop explores or minimizes all your Windows keyboard shortcuts Windows D comes in handy for Windows D to immediately take you to your desktop, minimizing all your open or active windows.

 If you don’t open anything if you press Windows D the second time we will return everything to its place that you have already opened.
 As I open this Windows D will just keep this one open and all of my other windows will be kept to a minimum.
 So this is a super-fast way if you are using your desktop as an open placeholder to work on your files to find the files that are buried under all your active windows on your desktop.

 minimizes all Windows shortcuts except one that hardly anyone knows about.
 Let’s say I have this folder open and I want Windows D to put this Word document in that folder.
 The question is how to do this without a deal.
 Having to minimize all of these windows individually, what you need to do is just grab the window, it’s just a keyboard shortcut of the mouse, and shakes it.